octobercms/october/.github/CONTRIBUTING.md

 Thank you for your contributions!

-### How to fix/update your develop branch
+#### Best practices

-When you see a conflict with the `develop` branch you can do the following to resolve the error.
-Add the core October repo as a remote (ie. `upstream`) and when working on my own branch, I had to ensure that the changes from the core were included in my fork.
+It is ideal to keep your development branch or fork synchronised with the core October `develop` branch when submitting pull requests, as this minimises the possibility of merge conflicts.

-You could try the following:
+To keep in sync with October, add the core October repository as a Git remote (ie. `upstream`) and pull changes from the October repository into your local `develop` branch:

 ```
 git remote add upstream git@github.com:octobercms/october.git